2001 Shell Championship Series: Season review

-Drivers Championship

 Phillip Island, Victoria

-Mark Skaife get off to the best start possible as he collects the maximum number of points at Phillip Island with Craig Lowndes second on his debut for Ford thanks to the fastest pit stops over the weekend by his pit crew.
-Jason Bright comes third on his comeback to the sport.
+Mark Skaife got off to the best start possible, collecting the maximum points at Phillip Island, with Craig Lowndes finishing second on his debut for Ford, thanks to the fastest pit stops of the weekend by his crew.
+Jason Bright finished third in his comeback to the sport.

 Adelaide, South Australia

-At the next round at Adelaide, Bright wins the round and the double points race after coming from the back of the field after an accident on lap 1, leaving him at the top of the championship.
-Mark Skaife has a shocker as he came fourth after being spun by Paul Radisich in Race 1 and has another spin in Race 2 leaving him ninth.
-Craig Lowndes won the Saturday race but tangled with Skaife in Race 2 leaving his car disabled and left him falling behind in the championship.
-Paul Radisich had the fastest car on the weekend but an axle broke in race 1 and steering damage left him wounded in the championship.
-Russell Ingall has a good weekend with a third and a second place.
-There was big controversy over the race officials as rule breaking went unpunished.
-They were being watched at Eastern Creek.
+At the next round in Adelaide, Bright wins the round and the double points race after coming from the back of the field following an accident on lap 1, leaving him at the top of the championship.
+Mark Skaife has a rough weekend, finishing fourth after being spun by Paul Radisich in Race 1, and suffering another spin in Race 2, leaving him in ninth place.
+Craig Lowndes won the Saturday race but tangled with Skaife in Race 2, disabling his car and causing him to fall behind in the championship.
+Paul Radisich had the fastest car of the weekend, but an axle failure in Race 1 and steering damage left him struggling in the championship.
+Russell Ingall had a solid weekend, finishing with a third and a second place.
+There was significant controversy over the race officials, as rule-breaking went unpunished, and they were under scrutiny at Eastern Creek.